 Supplement Absorption

 The two most recommended forms of calcium are calcium citrate and calcium carbonate.
 Calcium citrate is slightly better absorbed because it doesn't require much stomach acid for absorption, but calcium carbonate is well absorbed when taken with food.
 A new type of calcium supplement, called amorphous calcium carbonate is even better absorbed, according to a study published in the "Journal of Bone and Mineral Research" in 2011.
-Supplements containing this form of calcium will come onto the market in 2011, reports ScienceDaily, allowing you to take a lower dose of calcium with a smaller chance of side effects.
+Supplements containing this form of calcium have come on to the market, reports ScienceDaily, allowing you to take a lower dose of calcium with a smaller chance of side effects.

 Factors That Affect Absorption

 Regardless of which type of supplement you take, a number of factors either increase or decrease calcium absorption.
-To increase absorption of your calcium supplements, choose a supplement with the United States Pharmacopeia symbol, make sure you have sufficient vitamin D intake, take doses of 500 mg or less at a time, and take your supplement with milk and with a meal.
+Choose a supplement with the United States Pharmacopeia symbol and make sure you have sufficient vitamin D intake to increase absorption of your calcium supplements.
+Take doses of 500 milligrams or less at a time, and take your supplement with milk and with a meal.
 Tannins in tea, fiber, oxalic acid, phytates, excessive phosphorus or magnesium intake and certain medications can decrease calcium absorption.

 Side Effects and Safety